 “It should be a basic right of the people of Texas to know how their government operates and how their government uses their taxpayer dollars,” said Texas Representative Terry Canales (D-Edinburg).

 “The Boeing V. Paxton severely infringes on the public’s right to know what their government is doing on their behalf.
 The spirit of the reform effort in the Texas Legislature is focused on returning government transparency to Texas and shining a light on the actions of our governmental entities.
-The public deserves the right to know what their government does,” said Canales.
+The public deserves the right to know what their government does,” Canales said.

 Late last year, Canales authored House Bill 81, which would have ended the government’s use of the Boeing v.
 Paxton exemption for records related to concerts, parades, and other entertainment funded by taxpayers.
 The bill ultimately died as well as several other attempts by state legislators to end the overuse of the exception such as a Boeing reform bill last year.